Updated: Jul 1

 Main infrastructure, doesn't include vm's that are only spun up for testing:

-The diagram below details the internal DNS setup, there's method in this madness.
-The 2 Synology NAS's act as DNS proxies performing all recursive queries, protecting the DC's from connecting directly to the Internet.
+The diagram below details the internal DNS setup, there's a method to this madness.
+The 2 Synology NAS's act as DNS proxies performing all-recursive queries, protecting the DC's from connecting directly to the Internet.
 The Pi Holes are load balanced and placed between the member servers, clients and DC's, enabling hostname resolution in the PiHole logs.
 Whilst filtering all the nasties away from the clients and servers.

 NUC's - The powerful and relatively cheap to run Intel NUC's are host servers.
-Don't criticise they're Hyper-V, there's benefits, more secure than alternatives....bare with me... don't rage, they receive their patches automatically every month from Microsoft.
-I specialise in Microsoft OS security and more confident in securing Windows.
+Don't criticise they're Hyper-V, there are benefits, more secure than alternatives....bare with me... don't rage, they receive their patches automatically every month from Microsoft.
+I specialise in Microsoft OS security and am more confident in securing Windows.
 Hyper-V finally allows me flexibility with migrating vm's across all the NUC's, Laptops and Skull Canyon.

 Shares and DFS - NUC1 hosts the main bulk of the user shares with shares for Home, Groups and Media, plus a Software Library going all the way back to Windows NT 4 sp3.
 The shares are presented to the user with GPO preferences.
 DFS allows moving the data to a new host without the users (my family) being aware.

 DC's - Windows 2019 Server makes up the Domain Controllers, each Hyper-V host has a DC.
-The 3rd DC doesn't run any FSMO roles and its the first to be replaced with a new OS release.
-Build a new DC along side and demote the old.
-No in-place upgrades, helps keeping the DC's clean.
+The 3rd DC doesn't run any FSMO roles and it's the first to be replaced with a new OS release.
+Build a new DC alongside and demote the old.
+No in-place upgrades help keep the DC's clean.

 SCCM\MECM - Yes I've deployed an enterprise management solution at home.
-Yes it does deploy Windows clients, applications and there is the odd, quiet a lot to be honest, compliance rules.
-Yes it can deploy Windows Updates, just doesn't any longer.
-Until a couple of years ago my main job was as an SCCM engineer.
+Yes, it does deploy Windows clients and applications and there is the odd, quite a lot, to be honest, compliance rules.
+Yes, it can deploy Windows Updates, just doesn't any longer.
+Until a couple of years ago, my main job was as an SCCM engineer.